 Virtual State Fashion Revue

-The 2021 State Fashion Revue is being planned as a virtual event in case State Field Day can't be held in person.
+State Fashion Revue is a virtual event during May 2021 as part of State Field Day.
 The 5 categories are continued from 2020.
-The requirement that a member must be enrolled in the sewing project is dropped for 2021 as some projects are having difficulty meeting.
-This means all 5 categories are open to all 4-H members.
+The requirement that a member must be enrolled in the sewing project is dropped for 2021.
+This means all 5 categories are open to all 4-H members regardless of project enrollment.
 Junior, Intermediate,and Senior members who are County Winners in the 5 state categories are eligible to enter 2021 State Fashion Revue.

-- Categories for 2021 will remain the same as in 2020 but enrollment in the sewing project is not required.
+- Categories for 2021 remain the same as in 2020 but enrollment in the sewing project is not required for any entry.

 - Consumer Science Purchased $40 limit